 In August 2018, Hall retired from his position at University of Lethbridge.

-This was after he was suspended without pay in October 2016 for, I'm just going to read to you here from an article in the Lethbridge News, quote, comments he made in online articles and videos suggesting that Israeli and U.S. Jews staged the 9-11 attacks and that the events of the Holocaust should be up for debate.
+This was after he was suspended without pay in October 2016 for, I'm just going to read to you here from an article in the Lethbridge News, quote, comments he made on in online articles and videos suggesting that Israeli and U.S. Jews staged the 9-11 attacks and that the events of the Holocaust should be up for debate.

-As it turns out, Hall had been in a video produced by a group called the Committee for Open Debate of the Holocaust, which you might just go ahead and guess, and you'd be correct in guessing.
+As it turns out, Hall had been in a video produced by a group called the Committee for Open Debate of the Holocaust, which you might just go ahead and guess and you'd be correct in guessing.

 An article in the Alberta Views quotes Hall as saying in the video, quote, we're living in a time of huge hate speech, hate speech directed towards Germans collectively, generically, with no real ability to consider Germany's place in the world outside of this peculiar way that national socialism has been interpreted.

-Right, so I'm going to assume that he is going to have a measured and appropriate response to this that definitely will not scapegoat any non-white peoples at all.
+So I'm going to assume that he is going to have a measured and appropriate response to this that definitely will not scapegoat any non-white peoples at all.

 I was touched when I saw a clip of you, Alex, where you were saying, well, I initially saw this coronavirus thing as a kind of deep state diversion and an excuse to bring in different policies.

-So as it turns out, this guy Anthony Hall is basically just an Alex Jones listener who happens to also be a disgraced former professor.
+So as it turns out, this guy, Anthony Hall, is basically just an Alex Jones listener who happens to also be a disgraced former professor.

 All he's doing is regurgitating completely bogus narratives that Alex has disseminated on his show and have been amplified by the adjacent media sources like Zero Hedge.